decimalst/state-server/README.md

 # State Server

-A small FastAPI application that tells you which U.S. state (if any) a given latitude/longitude point falls in, based on a simplified `states.json`.
+A small FastAPI application that tells you which U.S. state (if any) a given latitude/longitude point falls in, based on geoJSON data in `us-states.json`.
 The app was bundled using Poetry and can be run via a CLI script (`state-server`) or directly with Uvicorn.

 ---

 ## Table of Contents

+0. [FAQs]
 1. [Prerequisites](#prerequisites)
 2. [Project Structure](#project-structure)
 3. [Installation](#installation)